 Is it relevant for today?
 Let me ask you this: Do people experience any emotions today that weren’t experienced by people four thousand years ago?
 Do people have complicated relationships any differently than they did when Scripture was written?
 Were there temptations to sin back then, to lie, to cheat on their wives, to take what wasn’t their’s, to put their interests ahead of others and God?
-Was their illness and war and poverty and unfairness and prejudice?
-Let me assure there was all of that.
+Was there illness and war and poverty and unfairness and prejudice?
+Let me assure you there was all of that.
 And what God inspired men to write in what we know as the Bible is as up-to-date today as it was back then.

 Verse 133 says this: